j-d-carmichael/boats/README.md

  - Validate OpenAPI 2|3 output with [swagger-parser](https://www.npmjs.com/package/swagger-parser)
  - Use the full power of the [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine within y(a)ml, type less do more
  - Unique operation id's based on file location automatically
+ - Inject common content and responses
  - Mixins within y(a)ml files
  - Variables within y(a)ml files
+ - See [built in functions](#template-functions-built-in) below for more

 (to use with AsyncAPI set the `--type asyncapi`)